In a Hurry? Check Out Our Video on Choosing the Perfect Range!

 Typical Dimensions - Stove Sizes

 When discussing range dimensions, width is really the only issue that matters.
 For the most part, almost all ranges, with the exception of drop in ranges and some true professional ranges, have the same height and depth of around 36" at the stove surface and 25", respectively.
 This is because kitchen counter heights and kitchen cabinet depths are virtually universal.
 Width, however, is a different story.

 When talking about a "standard" range, the industry standard is 30" wide.
 The majority of kitchens in the US are constructed to accommodate a standard 30" range.
 This opening will typically accommodate a matching 30" standard ventilation hood or over the range microwave above.

 The next width is the 36".
 This is the entry level for the professional range category.
 These ranges obviously have larger ovens and more cooking surface on top.
 Next up, in the ultra-premium market, is the 48" range.
 This is a true professional range for the high-end kitchen.
 There are some ranges with in-between dimensions like 40", but 30", 36", and 48" are the main dimensions you'll see.

 It is important not to overlook the smaller end of the spectrum as well.
-The next standard size below your everyday 30" range is the 24" range.
+The next standard size below your everyday 30" range is the 24" range, and occasionally even 20".
 These ranges are typically found in apartments but can also be found in condo style homes, mostly in urban areas that have smaller kitchens.
 They can also be found in RVs and in the modern "tiny houses" that seem to be increasing in popularity!